Best Diet for Macaw

 Macaw Nutritional Profile

 Nutrition for Macaw must account for this species's Large to Very Large (12-40 inches, 150-1700 grams) frame and naturally friendly disposition.
 Across a lifespan of 50-80+ years, dietary consistency directly influences vitality and longevity.
 Larger birds like Macaw need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Macaw to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Macaw to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Macaw